 I've had experience of watching the 'most-watched' procession, which is the morning procession in Luang Prabang, and it was very uncomfortable (read 'fking irritating and embarrassing') to see a western tourist getting really up close to the monks and snapping away, trying to get that 'awesome shot' despite the fact that it's been done a million times already.

 Even though I was hanging back and resisting getting my camera out, in the end I got my telephoto lens out and took just a couple of frames of what is a genuinely authentic daily scene:

 The monks ignored the photographer.
 That's part of the 'buddhist way' - they would be doing themselves a disservice if they reacted to such behaviour.
 However, that doesn't make it 'ok', in my book.

 The way I see it, so long as you're not an idiot like the guy I described, you'll be absolutely fine, and like someone else said, you might end up getting some really close, NATURAL, contact with some monks.

 I also stumbled upon a ceremony in another, smaller, town in Laos, and my presence with a camera was well received.
 I still acted sensitively, but I was getting into conversations with monks and no-one expressed any objection to my camera.

 I really do think that an artist painting will have absolutely ZERO problems wherever they decide to paint.
 The Laos culture seems to be very open to people recording them, compared to the West, and a painter would likely be well received.

 Of course yes, you CAN. people here are very friendly.
-If you want to hunt cheap ticket to explore Indochina area, Let's take an overiew in my experience : http://journals.worldnomads.com/becki/story/125178/Vietnam/My-experience-in-getting-cheap-flight-tickets almost 4 years ago
+If you want to hunt cheap ticket to explore Indochina area, Let's take an overiew in my experience : http://journals.worldnomads.com/becki/story/125178/Vietnam/My-experience-in-getting-cheap-flight-tickets over 4 years ago